 The Race to RWC will start on 2 February 2019 and you can follow the journey by following Ron on twitter @RonRutland.
 The journey will begin at the Twickenham Stadium in London and from there the men will travel through 26 countries.
 Cycling and rugby enthusiasts have been invited to join the first leg of the journey and ride alongside them to Canterbury, where they will arrive just in time to watch the Ireland versus England match live from Canterbury Rugby Club.
 More experienced cyclists are invited to travel 694kms with them from London to Bonn, Germany and all event participants are encouraged to help raise funds for ChildFund Pass It Back.

 At FinGlobal we understand that raising money and awareness for your campaign is the result of putting a compelling and extraordinarily unique story out there.
 We similarly understand that every customer has their own unique set of financial circumstances and allocate them their own personal FinGlobal team accordingly.
-To date, we have have assisted more than 34 000 South Africans in 80 countries on different aspects of their cross-border financial portfolios including the process of financial emigration from South Africa.
+To date, we have have assisted more than 60 000 clients in 105 countries on different aspects of their cross-border financial portfolios including the process of financial emigration from South Africa.

 Leave your details below including a short message and a financial consultant will contact you.